 - In your development folder, which is where you should see the package.json file, open CLI and execute “npm install”.

-Grunt is a tool executes a set of actions, including setting up the files and folder.
-When starting a new web project, developers need to set up the work environment with a common set of folders and files.
 In this article, we will first cover setting up Grunt on your machine.
 Second, we will present a set of tasks we find most useful, and will indicate how you can use Grunt to execute those tasks.

 Those of you who are not familiar with Grunt, Susy, SASS/SCSS will find this article particularly useful.
 However, even if you are an expert in this area, glance over the information in this article — even the most astute developer might find something interesting.

-Setting up Grunt on your machine
+Setting up Grunt on Your Machine

 To use Grunt on your development machine, make sure you follow these steps: